tomalak7/tomalak7.github.io/_pages/awards.md

 ## Recognitions and awards

-1. **Best Doctoral Dissertation in The Departement of Physics, Mathematics, and Informatics**, Johannes Gutenberg University of Mainz, Mainz, Germany, 11/2027.
+1. **Outstanding Doctoral Dissertation in The Departement of Physics, Mathematics, and Informatics**, Johannes Gutenberg University of Mainz, Mainz, Germany, 11/2027.

 2. **Alumnus of the Year**, Taras Shevchenko National University, Kyiv, Ukraine, 06/2012